-Amy Hewett, from Great Yarmouth, accessed care and support from EACH at Quidenham.
+Amy Hewett, from Great Yarmouth, accessed care and support from EACH at our old hospice in Quidenham.
 She had a brain tumour, and died in 2017, aged six.

 Mum Tracy and dad Gary explained: “She needed her medication given, couldn’t walk very well and used a wheelchair.
 She needed lots of attention all day and night.”